 On a cool spot before a window you can put the plants in this mini greenhouse.
 This transparent top is a box of mushrooms.
 But you can also use a similar transparent plastic box that fits over the margarine box.
 Take care of a small air opening between the transparent box and the window sill.

-At a big margarine box you can put the transparent box on top of the short sides of the lowered 500 grams margarine box.
+At a big margarine box you can put the transparent box over the short sides of the lowered 500 grams margarine box.
 Fits well.

 Pepper seeds germinate well when they are not covered with soil.
 That is not so weird.
 In free nature, seeds fall on the soil and stay there (and are not covered with a layer of soil or so).
 Seeds fallen on moist soil, between plants or in the shadow, do not dry out so fast.
 At a good temperature and with some rain, most seeds germinate.
 After a short time, many mini plants grow in the soil.